PaulMwaz/Elimu-Online-Deploy/README.md

 # 📘 Elimu-Online

 **Elimu-Online** is a full-stack e-learning platform designed for students and teachers to access digital educational resources in a structured, curriculum-aligned format.
-It supports secure login, file uploads, categorized browsing, and integration with cloud storage and mobile payments.
+It supports secure login, file uploads, categorized browsing, and integration with cloud storage.

 ---

-## ✅ Phase 5 Requirements Met
+## ✅ Project Requirements Met

 - ✔ **Backend:** Flask + SQLAlchemy
 - ✔ **Many-to-Many Relationship:** `users` ↔ `resources` via `user_resources`